About Us: CORPORATE STRATEGY

 From 1999 to 2002, Seabridge acquired nine different North American gold deposits at less than US$1.00 per ounce of resource and holding costs of less than 10 cents per ounce per year.

 By 2002, with the gold price on the rise, it was becoming more expensive to acquire existing resources and the cost-benefit equation tilted in favour of exploration.
-Seabridge's strategy entered its second phase which was to expand its resource base by carefully targeted exploration.
-This phase proved highly successful...total measured and indicated gold resources grew 381% over five years while shares outstanding increased only 35.4% during the same period.
+Seabridge's strategy entered its second phase which was to expand its gold resource base by carefully targeted exploration.
+Seabridge exploration has proved highly successful...over the past 10 years, total measured and indicated gold resources have grown more than 530% compared to only a 62% increase in shares outstanding.